-Another treat (if available) is the Lito Vin Santo found under the Monticelli Brothers label.
+Another treat (if available) is the Lito Vin Santo bottled under the Monticelli Brothers label.
 Massimo Monticelli, a UC Davis graduate is a fourth generation winemaker and aside from being the winemaker for Razi Winery, runs his own label with his brother, appropriately named Monticelli Brothers.
-In addition Massimo makes wine at Razi winery for the various other small producers who are located here.
+In addition Massimo makes wine at Razi winery for several other small producers.
 The Lito Vin Santo is a blend of style’s combining the best of both worlds in regards to dessert wine from both Italy and France.
 Its winemaking was partially conducted in the French Sauternes style as well as the Italian Vin Santo.

-Also ask about the Monticelli Brothers Solera styled red wine called Rolando Rosso (non vintage, no dominate varietal) — this is a red wine style that is extremely uncommon in the Napa Valley.
-It contains 50% current vintage juice and 50% of various older vintages.
-Out of more then 1,000 commercial wine producers in the Napa Valley that we have visited, only several wineries make even a non vintage table wine.
-This is a wine with quality behind it yet is a great every day wine.
+A Solera styled red wine called Rolando Rossa is bottled under the Monticelli Brothers lable.
+This wine is a non vintage with no dominate varietal); it contains 50% current vintage wine and 50% of various older vintages.
+Out of more than 1,000 commercial wine producers in Napa Valley that we have visited and extensively written about, only several wineries produce a non vintage table wine.
+This wine is made with love, passion and quality; for the most optimum results, drink it daily.

-Razi Winery is one of the more personal tasting experiences along the southern part of the Silverado Trail – Fred often conducts tastings himself.
-It is a unique opportunity to taste very limited production wines (some as low as merely 50 cases) from a number of different producers.
-Located only minutes from the town of Napa this makes a good appointment only stop for serious wine enthusiasts in the southern part of the valley.
+Razi Winery offers one of the more personal tasting experiences along the southern part of the Silverado Trail.
+Fred often conducts tastings himself.
+It is a unique opportunity to taste very limited production wines directly with the owner – how many owners personally conduct tastings at wineries along the Silverado Trail?
+Located only minutes from the town of Napa, for visitors staying in the city of Napa, a visit is ideal as the first or the last stop of of the day as one makes their way back to their hotel.

 For nice days there is a patio for outside tasting – also serious enthusiasts may be able to try some barrel samples.
 We have visited Razi Winery several times and have already reviewed two other wines made here including Burly and Monticelli Brothers.
 For more information about Razi, to make a tasting appointment or to join their wine club, visit: www.raziwinery.com